AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 app_key.apiKey = "YOUR APP KEY";

 var opts = {
-  'id': [56], // {[Integer]} This parameter is used for finding stroies by story id.
+  'id': [56], // [Integer] | This parameter is used for finding stroies by story id.
-  'title': "title_example", // {String} This parameter is used for finding stories whose title contains a specfic keyword.
+  'title': "title_example", // String | This parameter is used for finding stories whose title contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
-  'body': "body_example", // {String} This parameter is used for finding stories whose body contains a specfic keyword.
+  'body': "body_example", // String | This parameter is used for finding stories whose body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
-  'text': "text_example", // {String} This parameter is used for finding stories whose title or body contains a specfic keyword.
+  'text': "text_example", // String | This parameter is used for finding stories whose title or body contains a specfic keyword.
 It supports [boolean operators](https://newsapi.aylien.com/docs/boolean-operators).
-  'language': ["language_example"], // {[String]} This parameter is used for finding stories whose language is the specified value.
+  'language': ["language_example"], // [String] | This parameter is used for finding stories whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
-  'categoriesTaxonomy': "categoriesTaxonomy_example", // {String} This parameter is used for defining type of the taxonomy for the rest of categories queries.
+  'categoriesTaxonomy': "categoriesTaxonomy_example", // String | This parameter is used for defining type of the taxonomy for the rest of categories queries.
-  'categoriesConfident': true, // {Boolean} This parameter is used for finding stories whose categories are confident.
+  'categoriesConfident': true, // Boolean | This parameter is used for finding stories whose categories are confident.
-  'categoriesId': ["categoriesId_example"], // {[String]} This parameter is used for finding stories whose categories id is the specified value.
+  'categoriesId': ["categoriesId_example"], // [String] | This parameter is used for finding stories whose categories id is the specified value.
-  'categoriesLevel': [56], // {[Integer]} This parameter is used for finding stories whose categories level is the specified value.
+  'categoriesLevel': [56], // [Integer] | This parameter is used for finding stories whose categories level is the specified value.
-  'entitiesTitleText': ["entitiesTitleText_example"], // {[String]} This parameter is used for finding stories whose entities text in title is the specified value.
+  'entitiesTitleText': ["entitiesTitleText_example"], // [String] | This parameter is used for finding stories whose entities text in title is the specified value.
-  'entitiesTitleType': ["entitiesTitleType_example"], // {[String]} This parameter is used for finding stories whose entities type in title is the specified value.
+  'entitiesTitleType': ["entitiesTitleType_example"], // [String] | This parameter is used for finding stories whose entities type in title is the specified value.
-  'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // {[String]} This parameter is used for finding stories whose entities dbpedia url in title is the specified value.
+  'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // [String] | This parameter is used for finding stories whose entities dbpedia url in title is the specified value.
-  'entitiesBodyText': ["entitiesBodyText_example"], // {[String]} This parameter is used for finding stories whose entities text in body is the specified value.
+  'entitiesBodyText': ["entitiesBodyText_example"], // [String] | This parameter is used for finding stories whose entities text in body is the specified value.
-  'entitiesBodyType': ["entitiesBodyType_example"], // {[String]} This parameter is used for finding stories whose entities type in body is the specified value.
+  'entitiesBodyType': ["entitiesBodyType_example"], // [String] | This parameter is used for finding stories whose entities type in body is the specified value.
-  'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // {[String]} This parameter is used for finding stories whose entities dbpedia url in body is the specified value.
+  'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // [String] | This parameter is used for finding stories whose entities dbpedia url in body is the specified value.
-  'sentimentTitlePolarity': "sentimentTitlePolarity_example", // {String} This parameter is used for finding stories whose title sentiment is the specified value.
+  'sentimentTitlePolarity': "sentimentTitlePolarity_example", // String | This parameter is used for finding stories whose title sentiment is the specified value.
-  'sentimentBodyPolarity': "sentimentBodyPolarity_example", // {String} This parameter is used for finding stories whose body sentiment is the specified value.
+  'sentimentBodyPolarity': "sentimentBodyPolarity_example", // String | This parameter is used for finding stories whose body sentiment is the specified value.
-  'authorId': [56], // {[Integer]} This parameter is used for finding stories whose author id is the specified value.
+  'authorId': [56], // [Integer] | This parameter is used for finding stories whose author id is the specified value.
-  'authorName': "authorName_example", // {String} This parameter is used for finding stories whose author full name contains the specified value.
+  'authorName': "authorName_example", // String | This parameter is used for finding stories whose author full name contains the specified value.
-  'sourceId': [56], // {[Integer]} This parameter is used for finding stories whose source id is the specified value.
+  'sourceId': [56], // [Integer] | This parameter is used for finding stories whose source id is the specified value.
-  'sourceName': ["sourceName_example"], // {[String]} This parameter is used for finding stories whose source name contains the specified value.
+  'sourceName': ["sourceName_example"], // [String] | This parameter is used for finding stories whose source name contains the specified value.
-  'sourceDomain': ["sourceDomain_example"], // {[String]} This parameter is used for finding stories whose source domain is the specified value.
+  'sourceDomain': ["sourceDomain_example"], // [String] | This parameter is used for finding stories whose source domain is the specified value.
-  'sourceLocationsCountry': ["sourceLocationsCountry_example"], // {[String]} This parameter is used for finding stories whose source country is the specified value.
+  'sourceLocationsCountry': ["sourceLocationsCountry_example"], // [String] | This parameter is used for finding stories whose source country is the specified value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-  'sourceLocationsState': ["sourceLocationsState_example"], // {[String]} This parameter is used for finding stories whose source state/province is the specified value.
+  'sourceLocationsState': ["sourceLocationsState_example"], // [String] | This parameter is used for finding stories whose source state/province is the specified value.
-  'sourceLocationsCity': ["sourceLocationsCity_example"], // {[String]} This parameter is used for finding stories whose source city is the specified value.
+  'sourceLocationsCity': ["sourceLocationsCity_example"], // [String] | This parameter is used for finding stories whose source city is the specified value.
-  'sourceScopesCountry': ["sourceScopesCountry_example"], // {[String]} This parameter is used for finding stories whose source scopes country is the specified value.
+  'sourceScopesCountry': ["sourceScopesCountry_example"], // [String] | This parameter is used for finding stories whose source scopes country is the specified value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-  'sourceScopesState': ["sourceScopesState_example"], // {[String]} This parameter is used for finding stories whose source scopes state/province is the specified value.
+  'sourceScopesState': ["sourceScopesState_example"], // [String] | This parameter is used for finding stories whose source scopes state/province is the specified value.
-  'sourceScopesCity': ["sourceScopesCity_example"], // {[String]} This parameter is used for finding stories whose source scopes city is the specified value.
+  'sourceScopesCity': ["sourceScopesCity_example"], // [String] | This parameter is used for finding stories whose source scopes city is the specified value.
-  'sourceScopesLevel': ["sourceScopesLevel_example"], // {[String]} This parameter is used for finding stories whose source scopes level is the specified value.
+  'sourceScopesLevel': ["sourceScopesLevel_example"], // [String] | This parameter is used for finding stories whose source scopes level is the specified value.
-  'publishedAtStart': "NOW-7DAYS/DAY", // {String} This parameter is used for finding stories whose published at is less than the specified value.
+  'publishedAtStart': "NOW-7DAYS/DAY", // String | This parameter is used for finding stories whose published at is less than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
-  'publishedAtEnd': "NOW/DAY", // {String} This parameter is used for finding stories whose published at is greater than the specified value.
+  'publishedAtEnd': "NOW/DAY", // String | This parameter is used for finding stories whose published at is greater than the specified value.
 [Here](https://newsapi.aylien.com/docs/working-with-dates) you can find more information about how [to work with dates](https://newsapi.aylien.com/docs/working-with-dates).
-  'period': "+1DAY" // {String} The size of each date range expressed as an interval to be added to the lower bound.
+  'period': "+1DAY" // String | The size of each date range expressed as an interval to be added to the lower bound.
 It supports Date Math Syntax.
 Valid options are `+` following an integer number greater than 0 and one of the Date Math keywords. e.g. `+1DAY`, `+2MINUTES` and `+1MONTH`.
 Here are [Supported keywords](https://newsapi.aylien.com/docs/working-with-dates#date-math).
 };

 var callback = function(error, data, response) {